Chris Wright (programmer)

 Chris Wright is a Linux kernel developer and CTO with Red Hat.
 He was the Linux kernel co-maintainer for the -stable branch with Greg Kroah-Hartman.
 He is involved in Linux kernel security related topics and is currently the maintainer for the LSM framework.

-Chris also serves as the Chair of the OpenDaylight Project Board of Directors.
+Wright also serves as the Chair of the OpenDaylight Project Board of Directors.

-Chris is vice president and chief technology officer (CTO) at Red Hat.
+Wright is vice president and chief technology officer (CTO) at Red Hat.